 Physician Assistant Program Accreditation

-The ARC-PA has granted Accreditation – Provisional to the University of Charleston Physician Assistant Program.
+The ARC-PA has granted Accreditation-Provisional status to the University of Charleston Physician Assistant Program sponsored by University of Charleston.

 The purpose of accreditation is to establish and maintain standards of quality.
 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) is the agency authorized to accredit PA Educational Programs.